 VEC takes the safety of our members, employees, and the community-at-large seriously.
 Below is information to help keep you, your family, and friends safe!

 Despite VEC’s ongoing efforts to minimize outages, storms that knock out power are a fact of life.
-It’s often a good idea to check supplies just in case the power is out for an extended time, and refresh your memories as to how to safely weather a storm.
 Below are a few steps you can take before a storm hits to allow you and your family to weather possible outages more comfortably.

 Plan for medical needs/devices.
 If someone in your home is dependent on electric-powered medical equipment, make sure you have a battery backup or make alternative arrangements to ensure their needs are met.